APS-2 expert who helped open Dülmen worksite in 2016 back at site leading multiple missions

 |0

-This work, APS-2 expert who helped open Dülmen worksite in 2016 back at site leading multiple missions [Image 5 of 5], by Cameron Porter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, APS-2 expert who helped open Dülmen worksite in 2016 back at site leading multiple missions, by Cameron Porter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-APS-2 expert who helped open Dülmen worksite in 2016 back at site leading multiple missions